 Black Velvet Seductions’ greatest strength is this: Their incredibly diverse cast of writers.
 Do you like sweet romances?
 Got ‘em.
 Do you like erotica?
 Got it.
 Paranormal?
 Got those, too.
 Thrillers?
 Contemporary?
 Historical?
 Yes, yes, and YES!!!

+The reviews are listed in the order in which they appear.
 So, my dear readers, here we go…

 Temperance by Gibby Campbell – BDSM isn’t generally ‘my thing’.
 But Gibby writes in such a way as to make the sexually bizarre feel completely normal.
 Add Tarot cards into the mix, and suddenly you have a supernatural element.
 I like that Gibby offers no commentary on her characters’ skewed psychology, and casts no moral aspersions upon them.
 They simply are what they are, and she allows the story to tell itself.

 Second Chance by Dee S. Knight – Rape is a horrible thing, truly an abomination in this world we live in.
 But it’s also a sad fact that this repugnant act has altered millions of lives.
 Dee unflinchingly faces this reality in her stark, realistic story, but what makes it truly beautiful is that she approaches the topic with a note of hope.
 It’s not about what happened to her heroine, it’s about how she rises above it.
 This was surely a difficult story to write, but Dee absolutely nailed it.